instinctual/partytime/README.md

 Join in the render party.

-Utilize idle workstations join BackBurner Server Groups when no one is logged into the machine.
+Utilize idle workstations to join BackBurner Server render Groups when no one is logged into the machine.

 Upon GUI login to machine, PartyTime will remove machine from pre-defined BackBurner Server groups.
 Upon logout,shutdown or reboot, the machine is added back to the groups.